webplatform/docs/tutorials/css-regions/index.md

  }

-The pull-quote now appears in its own dedicated layout region, of which it's the only one in the chain:
+The pull-quote now appears in its own dedicated layout region, of which it is the only one in the chain:

 [[File:region_pull.png|500px]]